How Many Eggs Do You Really Need to Freeze?

 | Over 42 | Often 50 or more |

 These are counseling estimates, not guarantees.
-They are useful because they show how quickly the target rises with age.
+They are useful because they show how quickly the target rises with age, much like the way IVF success rates by age shift across the same age bands.

 Why One Cycle May Not Be Enough